TileDB-Inc/TileDB-CF-Py/CONTRIBUTING.md

 * Commit changes to a local branch.
 The convention is to use your initials to identify branches.
 Branch names should be identifiable and reflect the feature or bug that they want to address / fix.
 This helps in deleting old branches later.

-* Make sure the test suite passes by running `tox`.

 * When ready to submit a PR, `git rebase` the branch on top of the latest `dev` commit.
 Be sure to squash / cleanup the commit history so that the PR preferably one, or a couple commits at most.
-Each atomic commit in a PR should be able to pass the test suite.
+All commits will be squashed into a single commit upon merging.

 * Run the formatting (`isort`, `black`) and linting tools (`flake8`, `mypy`) before submitting a final PR.
 Make sure that your contribution generally follows the format and naming conventions used by surrounding code.